maximdanilchenko/aiochclient/docs/source/introduction.rst

 -----------

-The quickest way to get up and running with `myscaledb-client` is to simply connect and check Clickhouse is alive.
+The quickest way to get up and running with `myscaledb-client` is to simply connect and check ClickHouse is alive.
 Here's how you would do that:

 ::